 Frequent or long-term use can lead to side effects, including weight gain, osteoporosis, and high blood pressure.

-Psoriasis may flare up when a person stops using steroids.
+Psoriasis and psoriatic arthritis may flare up when a person stops using steroids.

 Exercise helps lessen the inflammation around the joints and helps to relieve pain.
 Stronger muscles also help support the joints, putting less stress on them.